 - The Age of Empires series: Villagers act as worker units here, using cycling to gather resources (except in III) and direct construction.

-- In Age of Mythology Greek and Egyptian workers function essentially the same, though only the Greeks are called villagers.
-Norse peasants only gather (dwarves are peasants that mine faster) while their basic infantry do most of the building, and the Atlantean citizens don't need to cycle while gathering.
+- In Age of Mythology Greek and Egyptian workers function essentially the same, though only the Greeks are called villagers and only they can pray at temples to gather favor (Egyptians gain favor building monuments).
+Norse peasants only gather (dwarves are peasants that mine faster) while their basic infantry do most of the building, and the Atlantean citizens don't need to cycle while gathering, in addition to doing it faster, plus can turn into hero units in emergencies to aid in defending against myth units (and gain a gathering bonus).
+In exchange, they move slower, are three times more expensive and turning them into heroes requires an aditional cost.

 - Rise of Nations: Workers are responsible for gathering resources through structures and constructing most, if not all, buildings.